gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   This specification does not allow usage of DTLS 1.2 renegotiation to avoid race conditions and corner cases in the interaction between the parallel DTLS connection mechanism and the keying of SCTP-AUTH.
+   This specification does not allow usage of DTLS 1.2 renegotiation to avoid race conditions and corner cases in the interaction between the parallel DTLS connection mechanism and the keying of SCTP AUTH.
 In addition, renegotiation is also disabled in some implementations, as well as dealing with the epoch change reliable have similar or worse application impact.

-   This specification also recommends against using DTLS 1.3 KeyUpdate and instead rely on parallel DTLS connections.
+   This specification also recommends against using DTLS 1.3 Key Update and instead rely on parallel DTLS connections.
 For DTLS 1.3 there isn’t feature parity.
 It also has the issue that a DTLS implementation following the RFC may assume a too limited window